 SERIOUS ADVERSE INC IDENT NOTIFIC ATION FOR M 1.
 ORGANISATION: 2.
-UNIQUE INCIDEN NT IDENTIFICAT ION NO. . / 3.
-FACILTY / DEPARTMENT: 4.
-DATE OF INCIDE NT: DD/MMM YYYY 5.
+UNIQUE INCIDENT IDENTIFICATION NO. / REFERENCE 3.
+FACILTY / DEPARTMENT: 5.
 CONTACT PERSON: 6.
 PROGRAMME O F CARE: (refer to Guida ance Not es) 7.
-DESCRIPTION OF INCIDENT: DOB: DD / MMM / YYYY GENDER: M / F (complete where relevant) AGE: years DATIX COMMON CLASSIFI CATION SYSTEM (CC S) CODING STAGE OF CARE: DETAIL: (00 ADVERSE EVE NT: (refer to Guidance Notes) (refer to Guid lance Notes) (refer to Guidano) 8.
+DESCRIPTION OF INCIDENT: , DOB: DD / MMM / YYYY GENDER: M / F (complete where relevant) AGE: years DATIX COMMON CLASSIFI CATION SYSTEM (CC STAGE OF CARE: DETAIL: ADVERSE EVE (refer to Guidance Notes) (refer to Guid • (refer to Guidano e Notes ) 8.
 IMMEDIATE ACTION TAKEN TO PREVENT RECU RRANCE: 9.
 CURRENT CONDITION OF SERVICE USER: (comp olete where relevant) 10.
-HAS ANY MEMBER OF STAFF BEEN SUSPENDE D FROM DUTIES? (ple ease select) YES NO N/A 11.
+HAS ANY MEMBER OF STAFF BEEN SUSPENDE D FROM DUTIES? (pl ease select) YES NO N/A 11.
 HAVE ALL RECORDS / MEDICAL DEVICES / EQU specify where relevant) IPMENT BEEN SECU RED? (please YES NO N/A 12.
-WHY INCIDENT CONSIDERED SERIOUS: (please s select relevant criteria belo ow) serious injury to, or the unexpected/unexplained death of: - a service user a staff member in the course of their work a member of the public whilst visiting a HSC facility. any death of a child (up to eighteenth birthday) in a hosp oital setting or who is a Looked After Chil d or who se name is on the Child Protection Register unexpected serious risk to a service user and/or staff member and/or member of the public unexpected or significant threat to provide service and/o unexpected or significant threat to provide service and/or maintain business continuity serious self-harm or serious assault (including attempt ed suicide homicide ar nd sexual assault s) by a service user, a member of staff or a member of the public w service serious self-harm or serious assault (including homicide on other service users, and sexual assaults) - on other service users, - on staff or - on members of the public by a service user in the community who has a mental in (NI) Order 1986) and known to/referred to mental health n and related services including CAMH S, psych iatry of old age or leaving and aftercare services) and/or learning disability services, in the 12 months prior to the incident
+WHY INCIDENT CONSIDERED SERIOUS: (please s select relevant criteria bel ow) serious injury to, or the unexpected/unexplained death of: - a service user - a staff member in the course of their work - a member of the public whilst visiting a HSC facili ty. any death of a child (up to eighteenth birthday) in a host name is on the Child Protection Register oital setting or who is a Looked After Chil d or who ose unexpected serious risk to a service user and/or staff me ember and/or member of the public unexpected or significant threat to provide service and/o r maintain business co ntinuity serious self-harm or serious assault (including attempt user, a member of staff or a member of the public w service itnin any neaithcare ta acility providing a commis ssionea serious self-harm or serious assault (including homicide and sexual assaults) - on other service users, - on staff or - on members of the public by a service user in the community who has a mental illness or disorder (as defined within the Mental Health by a service user in the community who has a mental Ilness or disorder (as defined within the e Mental Health by a service user in the community who has a mental (NI) Order 1986) and known to/referred to mental health old age or leaving and aftercare services) and/or lear n and related services (including CAMH S, psych niatry of